juergenweb/FieldtypeObjectDimensions/README.md

 ```
 Dimensions: 0.12 cm (L) x 0.35 cm (W) x 3.75 cm (H)
 ```
-As you can see the label will be displayed in front of the values and the multiplication sign has changed from "*" to "x".
+As you can see, the label will be displayed in front of the values and the multiplication sign has changed from "*" to "x".

 #### renderAll()
 This will render a combined formatted string containing all dimensions, area and volume as an unordered list.